Microgreen Blackout Period for the Home Grower

 In reality, there are other reasons we use a blackout period when we plant microgreens.

-A plastic lid or tray bottom is used to keep the microgreen seeds in contact with the moist planting media.
+A plastic lid or tray bottom keeps the microgreen seeds in contact with the moist planting media.

 The plastic lid or tray also helps to keep even pressure over the seeds and tray when weight is added to the top of the tray.

-Weight is added to the tray, forcing the seeds to root deeper and grow stronger after they germinate.
+Weight is added to the tray, forcing the seeds to root deeper and grow stronger after germinating.

 The weight also keeps the planting surface compacted during and after germination reducing loose soil during harvest.